sparkflows/sparkflows-docs/docs/tutorials/end-to-end/books-recommendations/data-exploration.rst

 .. figure:: ../../../_assets/tutorials/data-engineering/books-recommendations/BE_Cardinality_Output.PNG
    :alt: titanic-data-cleaning
-   :width: 90%
+   :width: 75%

 Exploring Users Dataset
 ------------------------
 The below workflow:

-* Graphs a count of the users grouped by age
+* Graphs a count of the users grouped by age.
-* Finds the number of NULL values in each column
+* Finds the number of NULL values in each column.

 .. figure:: ../../../_assets/tutorials/data-engineering/books-recommendations/users_exploration.PNG
    :alt: books-recommendations
-   :width: 90%
+   :width: 75%

 Grouping Users by Age